fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 # Datasheet for dataset "add dataset name here"

-Question from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.
+Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.

 Jump to section: